 Everyone knows how to make an affogato.
 Sheesh, it’s just coffee and ice cream.
 A. No. Brainer.
 So why do we pay $14 for it on a dessert menu?
 Especially when you can make it at home with your trusty pod machine.
 But even better, when you pimp it like we do in this post.
 Read on…

-As with everything, it all starts with the #coffee.
+As with everything, it all starts with the #coffee from a drip coffee machine.
 We’re using Gimoka’s Cremoso because it’s a great intensity coffee.
 Strong enough to stand on its own against the creamy ice cream, but with notes of biscuit and dried fruits, which pair beautifully with the stuff we’re about to pimp this affogato with.
 Gimoka has a range of Nespresso compatible capsules, which means they work perfectly in your Nespresso machine with the added bonus that they’re made in Italy.

 Now this is the ultimate party food.
 Forget lolly bars or chocolate party bags.
 Italians do it better after all, so next time you’re throwing a casual get together with friends, treat them to this super simple affogato bar instead.
 It takes almost no time to organise.
 All you have to do is turn on your coffee machine, line up those pods and put all the extra bits and pieces in bowls.
 What you use up to you.
 This is what we’re rocking with: